Huhngoku/ADVOCATE/README.md

 To analyze the program, we first need to record it.
 To do this, we modify the go runtime to automatically record a program while it runs.
-The modified runtime can be found in the `advocate-go-patch` directory.
+The modified runtime can be found in the `go-patch` directory.
 Running a program with this modified go runtime will create a trace of the program including

 - spawning of new routines